jsreport/docs/docs/configuration.md

 ##Basics

 **connectionString** `object` - jsreport by default uses simple [nedb](https://github.com/louischatriot/nedb) to store data.
 This embeded db is enought for most of the cases.
 Only if you have high traffic and many templates you should consider connecting jsreport to mongo db.
-To start using mongodb use following connection string format:
+To start using mongodb you need to install [jsreport-mongodb-store](https://github.com/jsreport/jsreport-mongodb-store) first.
+Then you can use following connection string format:
  `{ "name": "mongoDB", "address": "localhost", "port": 27017, "databaseName" : "jsreport" }`.
 Third option is to use `inMemory` provider what is default when integrating jsreport into existing node.js application.

  **extensions** `string array` - this attribute is `optional`. jsreport will load all